Pirates vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Pirates vs. Diamondbacks: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Andrew McCutchen and the Pittsburgh Pirates will take the field against the Arizona Diamondbacks and Lourdes Gurriel Jr. on Saturday at 4:05 PM ET, at PNC Park.
+Merrill Kelly takes the mound for the Arizona Diamondbacks on Sunday at PNC Park against Andrew McCutchen and the Pittsburgh Pirates.
+First pitch is at 1:35 PM ET.

-The Diamondbacks have been listed as +110 moneyline underdogs in this matchup with the favored Pirates (-135).
-The matchup's total is set at 8.5 runs.
+The Pirates are listed as +110 moneyline underdogs for this matchup against the Diamondbacks (-135).
+The matchup's total is listed at 8.5 runs.

 Rep your team with officially licensed Pirates gear!
 Head to Fanatics to find jerseys, shirts, and much more.